vii33/ChocoVanillaPackage/README.md

 1. Wait and grab a **vanilla chocolate** :)

+You probably want to tidy up your [Windows Explorer right-click menu](https://www.howtogeek.com/howto/windows-vista/how-to-clean-up-your-messy-windows-context-menu/).

+If you have questions, just contact me.

 # Script Content

   The PowerShell script consists of a dictionary that contains the applications to install and their customized parameters (if needed).
 An example of a custom parameter is a different install location or the creation of a desktop shortcut.